1985 Pan Am strike: Course of the strike

 On March 9, TWU and Pan Am announced their first negotiation session since the start of the strike, scheduled for the following day, with the company being represented by noted labor negotiator Ray Grebey.
 Grebey had a reputation for being a hardline negotiator with anti-union leanings, and he had previously served as a negotiator for MLB team owners during the 1981 Major League Baseball strike.
 These negotiations, held at the Roosevelt Hotel in New York City, had been ordered by a federal mediator.
 On March 23, Pan Am agreed to rehire over one hundred flight attendants who had been fired for not crossing TWU's picket line.
 Following several days of negotiations, on March 24 both sides announced that they had come to a tentative agreement that would see an end to the strike.
 According to a TWU representative, the terms of the agreement were similar to the terms proposed by the company prior to the strike, but with slight changes that made them more palatable to the union.
 Terms included the aforementioned pay raise, alongside bonuses ranging from $600 to $1,000 and an extension in the time it takes for union members to reach the "top scale" in the company's pay scale from four to seven years.
 Additionally, Pan Am would be allowed to hire some part-time workers under certain circumstances.
 While TWU leadership urged members to vote to accept the agreement, some members were vocally opposed to the concessions.
-Additionally, the tentative agreement did not see an immediate end to the picketing, which would continue until a new contract were ratified.
+Additionally, the tentative agreement did not see an immediate end to the picketing, which would continue until a new contract was ratified.
 Voting on the contracts began on March 26.
 On March 28, the contract was ratified in a vote of 3,583 for and 2,193 against, thus bringing an end to the strike.